Grants and Awards

 The Graduate Research Impact Overseas Travel Scheme (G-RIOTS)

-The Graduate Research Impact Overseas Travel Scheme, formerly known as POTS, supports the presentation of doctoral research at an international level.
+The Graduate Research Impact Overseas Travel Scheme (G-RIOTS) supports the presentation of doctoral research at an international level.
 This competitive fund aims to assist doctoral research candidates in traveling to present, perform and network at some of the most influential international conferences, forums and networks worldwide.
 Travel must be a research-related activity, with at least one distinct purpose that is clearly relevant and academically justifiable but not essential to the completion of the thesis.
 The purpose must include the presentation of doctoral research and result in a reportable research output.
 Successful candidates are eligible to receive up to $4,000 and this can only be awarded once during the candidature.

-Round 2: Opens Wednesday 3 September, closes Friday 3 October 2025
+• Round 2: Opens Wednesday 2 September, closing Friday 2 October 2026

 Outcomes: Outcomes are normally advised within three weeks of the application deadline, and all successful recipients must submit an acquittal of the funds within one month of completing the project.